kapost/circuitry/README.md

 * `:async` - Whether or not subscribing should occur in the background.
 Accepts one of `:fork`, `:thread`, `true`, or `false`.
 Passing `true` uses the `subscribe_async_strategy` value from the gem configuration.
-Passing an asynchronous value will cause messages to be handled concurrently, meaning that queued messages *might not be processed in the order they're received*.
+Passing an asynchronous value will cause messages to be handled concurrently.
 Please refer to the [Asynchronous Support](#asynchronous-support) section for more details regarding this option.  *(default: `false`)*
 * `:timeout` - The maximum amount of time in seconds that processing a message will be attempted before giving up.
 If the timeout is exceeded, an exception will raised to be handled by your application or `error_handler`.  *(default: